-Our baseline practice at Silver Lake is to follow the immunization requirements for students and Staff in Connecticut schools.
-If your Camper has a medical exemption, please contact us for more information.
+In addition, Silver Lake follows the immunization requirements for students and staff in Connecticut schools.
+If your camper has a medical exemption, please contact us for more information.

 Mental Health

 Mental health is as important to a Camper's success as physical health.
 Staff and Volunteers are trained to recognize signs of Campers needing support and to refer them to the Camp Nurse, Director, or another appropriate Staff person.